• Skip to primary navigation

 • Grilled Vegetables - Provide smoky complement to fresh flavors.

-• Cold Pasta Salad – A chilled pasta dish with herbs suits picnic-style meals.
+• Cold Pasta Salad - A chilled pasta dish with herbs suits picnic-style meals and pairs nicely with chicken pasta-salad picnic options.

 Proper Storage and Reheating Guidelines for Leftover Salad